cmu-sei/pharos/README.md

 ### OOAnalyzer Results Plugins

-The Pharos frameork includes tools import OOAnalyzer JSON results into common reverse engineering tools.
+The Pharos framework includes tools import OOAnalyzer JSON results into common reverse engineering tools.
 Currently there are two results importers included with OOAnalyzer: an importer for [IDA Pro](https://www.hex-rays.com/products/ida) and